Kerala Literature Festival

 Kerala Literature Festival (KLF), founded in 2016, is an annual literary festival held on the beaches of Kozhikode, Kerala, India.

-The Festival on the beach is a non-aligned platform, committed to providing an open and liberal forums for debates and discussion to foster progressive discourses.
-The sixth edition of KLF is scheduled for 2023 January 12 -15.
+The seventh and the latest edition of KLF was held from January 11–15, 2024.
 Kerala Literature Festival is organized by the DC Kizhakemuri Foundation, a philanthropic organization founded in 2001 as a tribute to late D.C.
-Kizhakemuri a freedom fighter, social activist, writer - publisher considered as the doyen of Indian publishing, and known as the father of paperback revolution in India, who took books to the masses.
+Kizhakemuri a freedom fighter, social activist, writer - publisher.
 He was instrumental in the abolishment of sales tax on books.
 Kerala Literature Festival (KLF) is endorsed and supported by the Government of Kerala, Kerala Tourism and Culture Department.

 Renowned poet – critic Prof. K. Satchidanandan is the Festival Director along with Publisher Ravi Deecee of DC Books is the Chief Facilitator.
 The editorial team of DC Books works closely with KLF on the content.

 History, timeline

+2025

+The 8th edition of the Kerala Literature Festival (KLF) took place from January 23–26, 2025, will across four days of will Through thought-provoking engagementWith 520 speakers, a massive audience of 500,000, 330 insightful sessions, and seven vibrant venues, KLF 2025 brought literature, ideas, and culture to life like never before.

+2024

+The 7th edition of KLF was held from January 11–15, 2024.
+More than 500 writers around the globe took part in the event.

 2023

-The sixth edition of KLF is scheduled from 12- 15 January 2023.
-The festival is returning to the beaches of Calicut after a two year hiatus due to pandemic and promises to be grand celebration.
-KLF will host Nobel Laureates, Oscar winners, Booker Prize recipients and other literary luminaries and celebrities from across the world.
-More than 400 speakers including bestselling writer Jeffrey Archer, Nobel laureates Abhijit Banerjee and Ada Yonath, Piyush Pandey, Francesc Miralles, Geethanjali Shree, Wendy Doniger, Ramachandra Guha, Palanivel Thiagarajan, Sanjeev Sanyal, Anand Neelakantan, Shashi Tharoor, Manu S. Pillai, Prakash Raj, and Shobhaa De will be part of KLF 2023.
+The sixth edition of KLF was scheduled from 12- 15 January 2023.
+The festival returned to the beaches of Calicut after a two-year hiatus due to the Covid-19 pandemic and was a grand celebration.
+KLF hosted Nobel Laureates, Oscar winners, Booker Prize recipients and other literary luminaries and celebrities from across the world.
+More than 400 speakers including bestselling writer Jeffrey Archer, Nobel laureates Abhijit Banerjee and Ada Yonath, Piyush Pandey, Francesc Miralles, Geethanjali Shree, Wendy Doniger, Ramachandra Guha, Palanivel Thiagarajan, Sanjeev Sanyal, Anand Neelakantan, Shashi Tharoor, Manu S. Pillai, Prakash Raj, and Shobhaa De took part in KLF 2023.